 The Service Provider uses the Hotline, on the telephone numbers: 48 801 801 501 or 22 455 14 04 or the Messenger application available at the address: https://www.facebook.com/iqospl to provide the Customers with information about the activities of the Service Provider.
 Current working hours of the Hotline are available in the Web Service, in the “Contact” tab.
 Customers calling the Hotline shall be charged as per normal phone call according to telecommunications tariff of the Customer’s service provider.

 § 7.
 PERSONAL DATA

-- The data obtained on the basis of the consent shall be processed for as long as the consent is granted, and the data processed for the purpose of performing the contract shall be processed during the term of the contract and in the period of limitation of claims arising therefrom, including claims of public (tax) authorities.
+7. The data obtained on the basis of the consent shall be processed for as long as the consent is granted, and the data processed for the purpose of performing the Sales Contract or the Service Contract shall be processed during the term of the contract and in the period of time-barring of claims arising therefrom, including claims of public (tax) authorities.

 § 8 COPYRIGHTS